 About the partnership

 Refugee classrooms are perhaps the toughest in the world.
-Throughout East Africa, teachers are routinely working in under-resourced classrooms, trying to meet the needs of a large number of mixed-age and mixed-ability learners.
+Throughout Africa, teachers are routinely working in under-resourced classrooms, trying to meet the needs of a large number of mixed-age and mixed-ability learners.
 Fostering quality learning in these environments remains a constant challenge for even the most talented teachers.
-This is especially difficult when teachers do not have access to dynamic or current educational resources.
+This is especially difficult when teachers do not have access to dynamic or updated educational resources.

 Initially developed in Dadaab, with the testing of 13 centres in 2013, each expansion of the INS has adopted a community-driven model whereby the design is co-developed with members of the school community.
-Through this process, the locations (schools or community centres), the types of content, the inclusion of specific resources, the training plan, and the programmatic agenda are determined.
-Each Instant Network School is run by a local coach who provides in-service training and support for learners and teachers.
-Daily logs of INS use are recorded and uploaded to a global platform; which helps to track utilisation, flag challenges, and identify areas for re-design or capacity building.
+Through this process, the locations (schools or community centres), the inclusion of specific resources, the training plan, and the programmatic agenda are determined, building on the national priorities and resources.

 Impact at a glance

 - Since 2013, Vodafone Foundation has been a flagship partner for UNHCR in both innovation and education, helping to expand refugees’ access to education and connectivity through the Instant Network Schools programme.

 - To date, the programme has benefited over 224,766 students and 4,263 teachers, ensuring that refugees and children from the communities that host them have access to accredited, quality, and relevant learning opportunities.
 There are 84 Instant Network Schools currently operating across the Democratic Republic of Congo, Kenya, Mozambique, Tanzania and South Sudan.